FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

-As the frequency attribution is performed in the frequency space, it affects the whole signal.
-Therefore, the occlusion of a specific frequency can result in drastic changes.
-To understand that, in Figure~\ref{fig:char_freq_attr} the optimized signal as well as the affected signal parts are shown.
-The figure shows the difference between the original signal and the optimized signal as color intensity.
-The shape corresponds to the optimized signal shape.
-It is visible that almost the whole signal is adjusted and that small spikes that are not relevant for the tasks are removed.
+As the frequency attribution is performed in frequency space, it affects the entire signal.
+Therefore, occluding a specific frequency can result in substantial changes.
+To better understand these differences in the input space and precisely identify the affected regions, Figure~\ref{fig:char_freq_attr} shows both the optimized signal and the affected signal components.
+The figure visualizes the difference between the original and optimized signals as color intensity, with the shape corresponding to the optimized signal.
+It is evident that nearly the entire signal is adjusted and that small, irrelevant spikes are removed.
+This demonstrates that frequency attribution effectively cleans the signal.

+A compelling example is the green signal, which corresponds to pen pressure.
+The noise and spikes in the pressure do not contribute to the classification task and were successfully removed by the frequency-optimized signal.
+Furthermore, it is highly unlikely that the noise in the remaining two signals contributes to the classification task, allowing their removal without losing relevant information.
+However, this may differ if the task involves writer classification rather than character classification, in which case the network would be trained differently, and the frequency attribution would adapt accordingly.